 If you move to another country, you should check with the driving licence authorities there for information about driving and exchange of licences.
-You don't need to notify Driver & Vehicle Agency (DVA) of a change of address when moving to live abroad.
+You don't need to let Driver & Vehicle Agency (DVA) know of a change of address when moving to live abroad.

 Returning to NI